All you need to know about getting married in Denmark

 Some churches offer 'Drop In Weddings', where couples literally drop-in and get married on the spot.
 However, you need to bring all the necessary documents as mentioned above.

 Folkekirken weds all couples who wish to marry, regardless of ethnicity, political affiliation and sexual or religious orientation.
-The priests are nevertheless allowed to refuse wedding a couple, if both or one of you have previously been married, or if you are a couple of the same sex.
-This rarely happens, yet if it does, you can easily find another priest who will marry you.
+The pastors are nevertheless allowed to refuse wedding a couple, if both or one of you have previously been married, or if you are a couple of the same sex.
+This rarely happens, yet if it does, you can easily find another pastor who will marry you.

 Folkekirken For Internationals offers wedding services in English

 Eliaskirken on Vesterbros Torv in Copenhagen offers wedding services and more in English.
-You can contact us or our paster William Salicath if you have any questions.
+You can contact us or our pastor Maria Fihl if you have any questions.